Springs-DSA/neighborgoods-rs/README.md

 6. ItemManagementView - the page displays a single item in full.
 Also allows for borrowing.
 7. ItemContribution - allows for the contribution of new items to the network.
 8. UserProfile - the main page for users to manage their own profiles.
 Includes their own stats and history of actions involving them, along with outstanding commitments.
-9. PeerAssessment - page for creating new peer assessments
-10. CollectiveActionCampaigns - page that lists ongoing collective action campaigns, as well as historical ones.
-11. StartCampaign - page to start a new collective action campaign.
-12. CampaignView - page that shows a collective action campaign in full.
-13. Dashboard - the default page redirected to after logging in.
-Contains a map of the community, truncated list of collective actions, truncated list of posts, truncated list of user's outstanding commitments.
+9. Dashboard - the default page redirected to after logging in.

-14. Feed - the untruncated list of all posts, including historical
-15. PostThread - a post in full, along with other posts that respond to it.
-16. Wiki - a collection of wiki posts, allowing posts to be collected into a knowledge base.
+# UI/UX
 [proposed palette](https://coolors.co/palette/f0ead2-dde5b6-adc178-a98467-6c584c)
 -----------
 F0EAD2